 Mr Lower was appointed in 1932 from forty-three applications.
 He was "young, keen and energetic, with a desire for the reverent rendering of the musical portion of the services".
 Congregational singing practice after evensong was introduced in 1933 to help the congregations join in the singing "more heartily" and the following year the programme of hymns and music was published each month in the magazine.
 Mr C Haydn-Bull, MIGCM, took over in January 1948.

 During this period of changing organists a member of the choir, Chris Hodges, a founder member of The Sixteen, became choirmaster and brought the choir up to a high standard.
 Christopher Cromar, who had studied at the Paris Conservatoire, was appointed organist in 2002.
 His organ teachers included Naji Hakim, Nicolas Kynaston and Marie-Louise Langlais.
-Read the article Our New Organist.
 Christopher left to be organist at a church in Aldgate in 2003.

 At Easter that year Gavin Milmer became organist but died tragically a few months later.
 At the end of that year, Ash Charles was appointed.
 Ash began his musical career as a chorister at Westminster Abbey, going on to study at the Guildhall School of Music, Cambridge and the Moscow Conservatoire.

 At the end of 2014 Sam moved away and Martin Hinckley once again took over directing the choir and then continued that job for a while when Mark Blackwell joined St James's as organist in March 2015.
-Read the article New organist is a familiar face.
 After a short while Mark's role was expanded to include directing the choir.
 He had often deputised at St James’s and had nearly 40 years experience as a parish organist.
 "A practising Anglican, I have also held organist and choirmaster posts with other denominations, which has enhanced my musical repertoire and experience.
 My background is traditionalist but I do play and encourage good contemporary music which supports the liturgy and worship."

 In September 2015 Mark organised an Evensong for Harvest, inviting